kelleyvanevert/adventofcode2024/readme.md

 ## Day 24

 The first part is easily doable, the second part .. will indeed require Z3 again, like the day 24's bonus of previous years :P I haven't gotten around to taking enough to think this one through yet...

+## Day 25

+First part's easy, but ...
+I'mma have to solve day 17's bonus + day 24's bonus first, before I can complete 25's bonus, as expected 😅